-A reduction in employment in the building sector is evidenced on building sites across the country.
+A reduction in employment in the building sector is evident on building sites across the country.
 On one building site alone, where six months ago there were twenty bricklayers, twenty four carpenters and around eighty labourers, there are now four brickies, five carpenters and only nineteen labourers.

 Michael Green of the Construction Industry Federation (CIF) describes the fall in employment in the industry and the lack of loans available.
 The CIF carried out a survey of fifty building firms and the findings indicated a fall in sales of 24% in the second half of 1984.